pixyzehn/pixyzehn.com/_posts/2016-07-07-using-forestryio-as-a-CMS.md

 The project includes a graphical solution for managing your site’s content.
 It looks really good, but unfortunately this is under development, so I have to wait for that.

 But suddenly, I found [Foresty.io](https://forestry.io/){:target="_blank"}.
-It looks good contents management system for now.
+It looks like good contents management system for now.
 It works!!
 I could import my jekyll blog easily and fast.
 Also, I can connect Github from Forestry.io.
 They provide many options for each user.

 I hope the following things will be improved in the near future:)